offline-ai/cli-plugin-cmd-config.js/README.md

   -u, --api=<value>                    the api URL
       --apiKey=<value>                 the api key (optional)
-      --histories=<value>              the chat histories folder to record --no-chats                       disable chat histories, defaults to false --no-inputs                      disable input histories, defaults to false
+      --histories=<value>              the chat histories folder to record --logLevelMaxLen=<value>         the max length of log item to display --no-chats                       disable chat histories, defaults to false --no-inputs                      disable input histories, defaults to false